Avoiding Common Lawsuits That Affect Small Businesses

 There are many different types of lawsuits that could be filed against your company, and it is impossible to list all of them.
 Some suits, however, are much more common than others are, including:

 - Intellectual property disputes: When trademarked, copyrighted or patented products are used improperly or without the owner’s permission, major intellectual property disputes can result.
 Something as simple as using an image from the internet as your company logo can result in accusations of intellectual property theft.
+Case in point: even the graphic that accompanies this blog has been properly licensed and paid for so that there are no concerns about the misuse of intellectual property.

 - Breach of contract: Small businesses often utilize business contracts, independent contractor agreements, nondisclosure agreements, service contracts, non-compete agreements, and employment agreements to formalize business deals.
 The language used in these agreements should be chosen very carefully.
 When a business does not follow through on the terms of a contract, even unintentionally, it may be vulnerable to a breach of contract lawsuit.
 Having a lawyer help draft and review business contracts is essential to minimizing the chances of being accused of breach of contract.